ASoftTech/Appst.Gentoo.Rpi/Docs/MkDocs/docs/Boot/Rpi3 Wifi.md

 iw dev wlan0 set power_save off
 ```

-To make this run on bootup, create a new file called */etc/local.d/20_wifi.start* <br>
+To make this run on bootup, edit the file */etc/conf.d/net* and add the following section
-With the following content

 ```
-#!/bin/bash
+postup() {
-iw dev wlan0 set power_save off
+   iw wlan0 set power_save off
+}
 ```

+This will cause power management on the network card to be disabled after it's brought up